neomatrix369/SalarySlipKata/EXAMPLES.md

    *past an Annual Gross Salary of £100,000.00, the personal allowance rules change i.e. for every extra £2 earned, the personal allowance reduces by £1.
 Past an annual gross salary of £122,000.00, NO personal allowance is applicable.
 And this excess is taxed at the Higher rate tax.

+See the [Calculations: National Insurance contributions and Tax](CALCULATIONS.md) section to find out what the calculations tables for both National Insurance and Tax calculations.

 Go back to [README.md](README.md).